How to Declare Bankruptcy in Ontario (Step-by-Step Guide for 2026)

 Rebuilding Your Credit Score

-After bankruptcy, using tools like secured credit cards or small credit-builder loans can help you rebuild your credit.
-Regularly reviewing your credit report with Equifax Canada or TransUnion Canada can help you monitor improvements over time and address any inaccuracies that may appear.
-Visit our guide to rebuilding credit for more tips.
+After bankruptcy, tools such as secured credit cards, credit-builder loans, and responsible borrowing can gradually help rebuild your credit score.
+Regularly reviewing your credit report with Equifax Canada or TransUnion Canada will also help you monitor improvements and identify any inaccuracies.

 Managing Finances Moving Forward